medplum/medplum/packages/docs/src/pages/terms.md

 You, or the people who allow you to use their content, own all of the content you create using the Medplum Service.
 However, we may use it for any purpose, including in our marketing materials.
 We may also modify your content to make it work better on the Medplum Service.
 It is very important that you have permission to use other people's content or they may be able to sue you for violating their legal rights.

-## Medplum Claims No Ownership.
+## Medplum Claims No Ownership

 The Medplum Service may provide you with the ability to create, post, or share content ("Your User Content").
 Medplum claims no ownership over Your User Content.
 You or a third-party licensor, as appropriate, retain all copyright, patent, and trademark rights to any of the content you post on or through the Medplum Service.
 You are responsible for protecting those rights.
 You also acknowledge and agree that Your User Content is non-confidential and non-proprietary.

-## Medplum's Use of Posted Content on the Medplum Service.
+## Medplum's Use of Posted Content on the Medplum Service

 By creating, posting, or sharing Your User Content on or through the Medplum Service, and subject to Medplum's Privacy Policy, you grant Medplum a perpetual, world-wide, non-exclusive, non-transferable, royalty-free license to use, modify, remove, publish, transmit, or display Your User Content for any purpose, including for the purpose of promoting Medplum and its services.
 You waive any rights you may have regarding Your User Content being altered or manipulated in any way that may be objectionable to you.
 Medplum reserves the right to refuse to accept, post, display, or transmit any User Content in its sole discretion.

-## You Acquire No Ownership of Others' Content.
+## You Acquire No Ownership of Others' Content

 You understand and agree that you will not obtain, as a result of your use of the Medplum Service, any right, title, or interest in or to such content delivered via the Medplum Service or in any intellectual property rights (including, without limitation, any copyrights, patents, trademarks, trade secrets, or other rights) in the content.

-## You Must Have Rights to the Content You Post.
+## You Must Have Rights to the Content You Post

 You represent and warrant that: (i) you own the content posted by you on or through the Medplum Service or otherwise have the right to grant the license set forth in these Terms, (ii) the posting and use of Your User Content on or through the Medplum Service does not violate the privacy rights, publicity rights, copyrights, contract rights, intellectual property rights, or any other rights of any person, and (iii) the posting of Your User Content on the Medplum Service does not result in a breach of contract between you and a third party.
 You agree to pay for all royalties, fees, and any other monies owing any person by reason of content you post on or through the Medplum Service.
 The Medplum Service contains content from users and other Medplum licensors.
 Except as provided within these Terms, you may not copy, modify, translate, publish, broadcast, transmit, distribute, perform, display, or sell any content appearing on or through the Medplum Service.